Handler, Henning & Rosenberg Is Here to Fight for You

 At Handler, Henning & Rosenberg LLP, we believe in holding the appropriate parties responsible for their negligence.
 Our firm has protected the rights of injured individuals since 1922 and we have recovered millions in verdicts and settlements since that time.
 As one of the largest firms in the area, we have the knowledge and resources to effectively pursue compensation on your behalf.

 We are available 24/7 to take your calls.
-Call (888) 498-3023 to speak with a Pennsylvania talcum powder attorney about your claim in a free consultation.
+Call (888) 498-3023 to speak with a talcum powder attorney about your claim in a free consultation.

 Studies Linking Talcum Powder & Ovarian Cancer